opencog/atomspace/opencog/persist/sql/README.md

 the user login is for the database, not the OS.
 Do NOT use the same login and password!

 Multiple databases can be created.
-In this example, the daatabase name will be "mycogdata".
+In this example, the database name will be "mycogdata".
 Change this as desired.

 So, at the Unix command line: